Small Charcuterie Board

 At most, one spread is sufficient for a small charcuterie board.

-- Sweet: apple butter, apricot jam, fig spread and local honey with the honeycomb, balsamic fig glaze (recipe below).
+- Sweet: apple butter, apricot jam, fig spread, and local honey with the honeycomb, balsamic fig glaze.

-- Savory: stone ground mustard, mango chutney (recipe below), ancho aioli
+- Savory: stone ground mustard, mango chutney, ancho aioli

 Sweets/extras